CodingTrain/website-archive/_CodingChallenges/162-self-avoiding-walk.md

     time: "32:22"
 ---

-In this coding challenge, I demonstrate how to make a self avoiding walk in p5.js.
-I also look at backtracking to avoid the walker getting stuck.
+It's finally time to attempt a Self-Avoiding Walk!
+In this video, I quickly visualize a simple JavaScript p5.js implementation of a self-avoiding walk.
+I then tackle the more complex problem of backtracking to find a solution to a space-filling self-avoiding walk.